Winipedia/pyrig/README.md

 ### Philosophy

 pyrig is designed for **serious, long-term Python projects** where code quality and maintainability matter.
-It makes opinionated choices about tooling and enforces best practices, so you can focus on building features instead of configuring tools and wondering whta is the best way to do something.
+It makes opinionated choices about tooling and enforces best practices, so you can focus on building features instead of configuring tools and wondering what is the best way to do something.

 ## Quick Start